Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence: Summary

 \section{Summary}

 To gain a deeper understanding of the transport of highly energetic charged particles, such as cosmic rays, through isotropic structured magnetic turbulence, we studied the motion of test particles in snapshots obtained from a magnetohydrodynamic simulation of a saturated fluctuating dynamo.
-Based on a careful analysis of the data, we propose a model that separates particle motion into two distinct modes: non-diffusive magnetized transport along strong coherent flux tubes and diffusive unmagnetized transport in weak and highly tangled regions of the magnetic field.
-We present a stochastic process for each mode, parametrized by separate mean free paths for coherent field line wandering, large-scale mirroring, and unmagnetized scattering.
-The global transport behavior emerging from the competition of these processes is described by a combined model, which consists of a stochastic walker that alternates between the two transport modes, where the duration of each segment is sampled from the respective escape-time distribution.
+Based on a careful analysis of the data, we propose a model that separates particle motion into two distinct modes: non-diffusive magnetised transport along strong coherent flux tubes, and diffusive unmagnetised transport in weak and highly tangled regions of the magnetic field.
+We present a stochastic process for each mode, parametrised by separate mean free paths for coherent field line wandering, large-scale mirroring and unmagnetised scattering.
+The global transport behaviour emerging from the competition of these processes is described by a combined model, which consists of a stochastic walker that alternates between the two transport modes, where the duration of each segment is sampled from the respective escape-time probability distribution.

-The central result of our study is that this combined model accurately reproduces the time-dependent test-particle mean squared displacements, thus providing an explanation for the observed behavior.
+The central result of our study is that this combined model accurately reproduces the time-dependent test-particle mean squared displacements, thus providing an explanation for the observed behaviour.
 Specifically, field-line wandering and large-scale mirroring with long mean free paths along coherent structures give rise to compound subdiffusion, accounting for the pronounced initial ballistic phase and the transient subdiffusive phase.
-Intermittent scattering and unmagnetized motion with short mean free paths facilitate cross-field transport, giving rise to asymptotically diffusive behavior.
+Intermittent scattering and unmagnetised motion with short mean free paths facilitate cross-field transport, giving rise to asymptotically diffusive behaviour.